Lahore School of Economics

-Lahore School of Economics, also known as "The Lahore School", is a private research university based in Lahore, Punjab, Pakistan and recognized by the Higher Education Commission of Pakistan.
+Lahore School of Economics (also known as The Lahore School or LSE) is a private research university based in Lahore, Punjab, Pakistan and recognized by the Higher Education Commission of Pakistan.
 It was established in 1993 and chartered by the Government of the Punjab four years later in 1997 through the Lahore School of Economics Act.

-The Lahore School is a highly selective academic institution specializing in economics, business, social sciences, visual arts and design, environment and mathematics and statistics.
-It has around 150 full-time faculty members, 2,700 students across undergraduate programs and 400 across graduate and post-graduate programs.
+The Lahore School school specializes in economics, business, social sciences, visual arts and design, environment and mathematics and statistics.
+It has around 130 full-time faculty members, 2,800 students across undergraduate programs and 400 across graduate and post-graduate programs.

 The Lahore School's stated values are "excellence, integrity, social responsibility, creativity, teamwork, humility and egality".